jguille2/SA5/README.md

 # SA5
 Snap! and Arduino 5ynchronized

-## Basic Firmata for S4AConnector Snap! extension
+## Firmata for S4AConnector Snap! extension

   - [S4AConnector](https://github.com/jguille2/snap_s4aConn) Snap! library allows us to connect "All Firmata Boards" to [Snap!](http://snap.berkeley.edu/)
   Then, you can connect all your UNO, Nano, Mega, Leonardo, Micro, Due, 101, ESP8266, NodeMCU... to your Snap! projects and dynamically control their functionalities.